 Milky oats slushies

-Milky oats slushies are another delicious way to get a large amount of various phytonutrients from our food; they help keep nasty diseases at bay.
+Milky oats slushies are just more delicious ways to get large amounts of various phytonutrients from our food; they help keep the nasty diseases at bay.

-Milky oats to be honest is not the most devastatingly delicious drink; in fact it's completely boring but the tea does have a strong record in herbal medicine for helping us to relax.
+Milky oats to be honest does not make the most devastatingly delicious drinks; in fact the grain is completely boring but the brew has a strong record in herbal medicine for helping us to relax.
 I cannot think of anyone who would not benefit from that.

 These slushies go particularly well with berries but you can use any fruit that's in season; you can freeze them if you choose.
 We keep things simple unless there is extra benefit.